 While cleaning up for the holidays, you may overlook windows hidden under curtains, but they can spoil otherwise beautiful decor.
 Fortunately, you can clean the smudgy and hazy windows quickly with vinegar.

 Combine a cup of vinegar, a cup of water, and a few drops of dish soap to make a solution.
 Apply it to all four corners of the window and massage it in with a sponge pad or cloth.
-The dish soap will neutralize the vinegar’s odour, ensuring that your windows do not smell awful as well.
+The dish soap will neutralize the vinegar’s odor, ensuring that your windows do not smell awful as well.

 Our foyer will be one of the most visited locations during the holiday season as friends and family arrive for holiday celebrations.
 Here are some pointers to help you get this place cleaned up quickly: